Kumar-Jy/Windows-in-NABU-Without-PC/guide/Re-Installation.md

 - Download normal [`Windows ARM ESD`](https://arkt-7.github.io/woawin/) or you can download [`24h2 IoT LTSC`](https://drive.google.com/file/d/1WvTUIldcmffprJ2ZrdrLjlKqlz_vSlYa/view?usp=drivesdk)

-- Place the ESD file in the `Download` folder on your Xiaomi Pad 5 or in the `WOA` folder in a PENDRIVE.
+- Place the Windows ESD/wim file and wininstaller.zip in the `Download` folder on your Xiaomi Pad 5 or in the `WOA` folder in a PENDRIVE.
 (Yes, you can also install it using PENDRIVE.)

-- Reboot to the Modded TWRP, Open terminal and type `format`.
+- Reboot to the Modded TWRP, Goto`Advance-Terminal` and type command`format`.
+-
-- Now back to twrp main screen tap on INSTALL > select WinInstaller.zip and swip to flash, and if finished just reboot to the system.
+- Now back to TWRP home screen - INSTALL > select WinInstaller.zip and swip to flash.

-- Wait until all processes are completed and the Windows setup appears.
+- Reboot it to system if finished and Wait until all processes are completed and the Windows setup appears.
 (It will take 10 to 15 minutes and eventually reboot 1 or 2 times.)

 ---
+ ## Dualboot Setup

 - Double click on `Android` icon from desktop, to switch back in android (from windows) .

 - For booting into Windows (from Android), Download and Open [Woa-Helper.apk](https://github.com/n00b69/woa-helper/releases/tag/APK) app, allow root permission and press `QUICK BOOT TO WINDOWS`